-The mismerge defect (dMMG) is calculated at the MT layer.
+The mismerge defect detect is calculated at the MT layer.
 It monitors the connectivity in a maintenance entity group (MEG).

 Its detection and clearance are defined in Figure 6-2.
 The <Defect> in Figure 6-2 is dMMG.
-The <Event> in Figure 6-2 is the unexpectedMEG event and the Period is the Period carried in the CV packet that triggered the event, unless an earlier CV packet triggering an unexpectedMEG event carried a greater period.
+The <Event> in Figure 6-2 is the unexpectedMEG event and the "Period" is the period carried in the CV packet that triggered the event, unless an earlier CV packet triggering an unexpectedMEG event carried a greater period.